Firewatch: Plot

 The next day, Henry uses the tracking device to find a backpack with a key to the locked cave.
 Delilah reports a figure in Henry's tower; when Henry arrives, he finds a Walkman taped to the door with an incriminating recording of Henry and Delilah's discussion about destroying the government camp.
 The next day, someone impersonating Henry calls another lookout and claims that Delilah knows the cause of the station fire, putting her and Henry more on edge.

 Henry uses the found key to enter the cave but is suddenly locked inside by an unseen figure.
 Deep in the cave, Henry discovers the decayed body of Brian Goodwin.
-Determining that he died trying to climb in the cave, Henry uses Brian’s broken climbing gear to escape and reports it to Delilah who becomes upset by the news.
-The next day, an evacuation order is given for all the lookouts, as the wildfire that Henry had spotted and named earlier has grown out of control.
+Determining that the boy died trying to climb the cave, Henry finds a way outside and reports Brian's death to Delilah who becomes upset by the news.
+The next day, an evacuation order is given for all the lookouts, as the wildfire that Henry had spotted earlier has grown out of control after merging with the government camp fire.

 As Henry prepares to leave, the tracking device begins beeping.
-He follows the signal and discovers a tape from Ned Goodwin.
-Ned claims that Brian's death was accidental, and that the boy fell due to climbing inexperience.
+He follows the signal and discovers a tape recorded by Ned Goodwin who is revealed as the unseen figure.
+Ned claims that Brian's death was accidental and that the boy fell due to climbing inexperience.
 Unwilling to return to society after Brian's death, Ned secretly lived in the area ever since.
-Choosing to venture deeper into the wilderness, Ned warns Henry not to look for him.
+Choosing to venture deeper into the wilderness, Ned warns Henry not to look for him, and disappears into the burning forest.

 Henry finds Ned's makeshift bunker, along with items stolen from the government camp, the lookout towers, and the teenage girls, who Delilah confirms have been found safe.
 The government camp was simply studying wildlife; Ned had been using its radio equipment to ensure that no one was looking for him and to create transcripts to scare Henry away.
-Despite Ned’s confession, Delilah blames him for Brian's death and leaves on the rescue helicopter.
-Henry goes to her tower, and he and Delilah say their goodbyes via radio before Henry evacuates.
+Despite Ned's confession, Delilah blames him for Brian's death and leaves on the rescue helicopter.
+Henry goes to her tower, and he and Delilah say their goodbyes via radio before Henry evacuates as the forest collapses around him.